davidwkaiser/mixus_message_app/README.md

 ### Mixu's Node Book
 http://book.mixu.net/node/single.html

+This stil lhas one unresolved bug regarding the 'resend()' command.

 I am a graduate of Dev Bootcamp, I'm looking for my first dev job.
 I know Ruby / Rails, JavaScript / jQuery / AJAX,
 HTML / CSS, and SQL.
-I've used Ionic (Angular for mobile), but
-don't remember much about it.
-I'm teaching myself Node.JS and
+I've used Ionic (Angular for mobile), but don't remember much about it.
+I'm teaching myself
-Angular 2.
-I recently attended Angular Summit 2017 and an Angular workshop / MeetUp,
+Node.JS and Angular 2.
+I recently attended Angular Summit 2017 and an Angular workshop / MeetUp, I'm serious about
-I'm serious about learning Angular 2.
+learning Angular 2.

 I'm a leader, I'm responsible, and I'm low drama.